2nd person in days killed by Mardi Gras float in New Orleans

 New Orleans police said first responders swiftly converged on the site, tweeting out calls for crowds to avoid the area.

 The float, with its gaudy lights still twinkling, was cordoned off by police on horseback and on foot.
-All around, streets were strewn with tossed bead necklaces and trinkets thrown from the floats, along with other party debris.
-A somber mood had taken hold of members of the parade group, TV stations reported.
+All around, streets were strewn with tossed bead necklaces and trinkets thrown from the floats.

+The death prompted an outpouring of sympathy from other parade participants, who were working quickly to adjust their parades.

+“The Krewe of Orpheus extends its heartfelt sympathy to the families of those whose lives were lost in the recent parade incidents,” Krewe of Orpheus Captain Sonny Borey said in a statement, echoing those of other parade participants Sunday.

 Mayor LaToya Cantrell said Saturday night that the south Louisiana city was grieving.